claratayaoti/EXTRACAO_DO/README.md

 # EXTRACAO_DO

-Projeto de webscraping do diário oficial do município de Niterói.
+Projeto de webscraping do Diário Oficial do município de Niterói.